ibm-developer/generator-ibm-service-enablement/generators/service-cloudant/templates/python/README.md

 ## Documentation

-Other related docuemtation can be found [here](http://python-cloudant.readthedocs.io/en/latest/)
+Other related documentation can be found [here](http://python-cloudant.readthedocs.io/en/latest/)